top of page

 This includes common conditions such as osteoarthritis, tendinopathies (commonly known as tendonitis), sciatica and chronic back pain.
 Please note, this is not an exhaustive list.

-If you are unsure whether physiotherapy is suitable for you, please get in touch at info.thrive.physio@gmail.com to discuss further.
+If you are unsure whether physiotherapy is suitable for you, please get in touch at info.thrive.physio@gmail.com (mailto:info.thrive.physio@gmail.com)to discuss further.

 No, you can book online without a referral from your GP.